dimppa/quizdom/README.md

 6. quiz.py takes the transcript from transcript_current and sends a prompt to ollama to generate a quiz with 5 multiple choice questions + answer key -> deposits quiz in quizzes and moves transcript from transcript_current to transcript_archive
 7. ready quiz in quizzes

-## Libraries (incomplete list)
+## Libraries
-yt-dlp
+- yt-dlp
-moviepy
+- moviepy
-whisper
+- whisper
-ollama + deepseek-r1:8b
+- ollama + deepseek-r1:8b
-shutil
+- shutil
-os
+- os